STEP ONE: Preliminary Consultation with an Admissions Counselor

 Have your schools mail the transcripts directly to:

-National Office of Admissions and Recruitment
+Office of Recruitment and Admissions

 Hebrew Union College – Jewish Institute of Religion

-For international applicants: Year-by-year records from colleges and universities attended are required.
+For international applicants: year-by-year records from colleges and universities attended are required.
 The record must indicate the number of hours per week devoted to each course, grades received for each course, and degrees awarded, with dates the degrees were conferred.
 This information must be provided in English.
 If this information is not available in English, it is the applicant’s responsibility to have it professionally translated and certified before it is sent to HUC-JIR.
 If grades are not determined on a 4.0 scale system please include guidelines in English from the school that explain the grading system.

 Test of English as a Foreign Language (TOEFL): International applicants for whom English is not the first language must take the Test of English as a Foreign Language (TOEFL).
 The TOEFL is administered by the Educational Testing Service (ETS) in approximately 100 centers outside the United States.
 See the information available at: www.ets.org/toefl.
 Please note that the TOEFL exam is not a substitute for the GRE.
 The TOEFL school code for HUC-JIR is 1291.